The best food that calm anxiety naturally

 I strongly feel that the modern-day lifestyle, and the changes that have taken place in our food, and our altered and more toxified environments have a lot to do with the increase of mental health issues in the world today.

-I know we may not know so much about how ancient people felt on a day to day level, or what the state of their mental health was.
+We may not know so much about how ancient people felt on a day-to-day level, or what the state of their mental health was.

 But their lives were slower and I think more anchored.